drinkbird/drinkbird.github.io/_posts/blog/2015-08-07-recommended-books-for-software-developers.md

 ![The hierarchy of knowledge]({{ site.baseurl }}/images/hierarchy_of_knowledge.png)

-### A word of caution
+### Don't judge a book by its ~~cover~~ programming language

 Some books that target fundamental knowledge utilize specific programming languages to illustrate their examples.
-The readers shouldn't get discouraged or intimidated if they haven't worked with that language before, or if they don't intend to use it in the future.
-As mentioned above, fundamental knowledge is widely applicable, and that fact extends to other programming languages as well.
+You shouldn't get discouraged or intimidated if you haven't worked with that language before, even if you don't intend to use it in the future.
+As mentioned above, fundamental knowledge is widely applicable, and that fact also extends to other programming languages and paradigms.

-## My book collection
+## My book collection (Updated 06 Aug 2016)

-**Updated: 12-12-2015**

-Here is a hand-picked collection of the books that have greatly helped me improve my life, both in a professional and a personal level.
+This is a hand-picked collection of the books that have greatly helped me improve my life, both in a professional and a personal level.
 I've read most of them more than once.
 Every single time I get to learn something new by seeing those books in a different light, mostly due to the additional experiences I have acquired between reads.
-I strongly believe that these books are totally worth the reader's time.
+I strongly believe that these books are totally worth your time.

 {% for read_key in page.reads %}
 {% assign book = site.reads[read_key] %}